-- This is something that I already know, but I thought it would be nice to mention it since I met people from the both sides recently.
-So, we are all vulnerable, sensitive and emotional beings.
+- This is something that I already know, but I thought it would be nice to mention it since I met people from both sides recently.
+So, we are all vulnerable, sensitive, and emotional beings.
 And that there are two types of people.
-The ones that have solved their emotional and trauma issues from the past and others that get triggered very easily due to their unresolved issues with themselves and past events which still control them in the present.
+The ones that have solved their emotional and trauma issues from the past and others that get triggered very quickly due to their unresolved issues with themselves and past events which still control them in the present.
 Be kind and patient with everyone.
 We are all at different stages in our life journey.

 Don’t let other people decide your life path.
 If you want to go out there and explore, now it’s the time.
-People are not bad, the world is not scary.
-Show love, care and smile often.
+People are not bad, and the world is not scary.
+Show love, care, and smile often.
 And you will get in return tenfold.
-You can embark on your first travel volunteer experience right now if you take the action.
+You can embark on your first travel volunteer experience right now if you take action.
 The power is in your hands.
 What are you going to do with it?